 Digital Innovations and Research in Language Learning (2020)

 We are delighted to announce that our research publication Digital Innovations and Research in Language Learning has just been published and is available for free for our SIG members as a SIG benefit.
 This was published on 3 February 2020 and an email was sent via IATEFL head office on this date.
-Members can access and download it via the new IATEFL website.
+Members can access and download a .pdf version via the new IATEFL website.
+Or you can download a digital .epub version in the Members’ area on this site, with the password given out in LT.

 This well-thought-out edited volume comprises studies that explore the pedagogical potential and realities of new learning technologies in a wide range of language education contexts.
 Featuring research on topics such as technology-mediated TBLT, virtual schooling, game-based learning, autonomy, inclusion, academic reading, student empowerment, CPD, and digital responsibility and ethics, this book provides useful insights into the impact of digital learning in language education.